SWAN-community/salt-go/README.md

 |0|0 & 1|
 |1|2 & 3|

-Nibble 1 & 3 form the first 4 bits of their respective byte and 0 & 2 are bit
+Nibble 1 & 3 form the first 4 bits of their respective bytes and 0 & 2 are bit
 shifted to the left by 4 places to make up the remaining part of their respective bytes.

 The reverse is done to turn the 2 bytes back in the the original 4 numbers that represent the selection.

-This allows the value to appended to the byte representation of the email and also means the value can be converted to base 64 for transmission.
+This value can be appended to the byte representation of the email and also means the value can be converted to base 64 for transmission.

 ### Example